equipmegmbh/engineering-tasks/README.md

 1. Architecture & Data Flow

+- What does the code do?
+-
-What are the problems with calling getUsers() on every keystroke?
+- What are the problems with calling getUsers() on every keystroke?

-How would you redesign the data flow to avoid unnecessary HTTP requests?
+- How would you redesign the data flow to avoid unnecessary HTTP requests?

-Should filtering happen in the component, service, or backend?
+- Should filtering happen in the component, service, or backend?

 2. Performance & Change Detection

-How does this behave with a large user list?
+- How does this behave with a large user list?

-What change detection strategy would you choose here and why?
+- What change detection strategy would you choose here and why?

-Would OnPush help?
+- Would OnPush help?
 What changes would be required?

 3. RxJS & Subscriptions

-What issues do you see with the current subscription handling?
+- What issues do you see with the current subscription handling?

-How would you prevent memory leaks?
+- How would you prevent memory leaks?

-Would you use switchMap, debounceTime, or shareReplay here?
+- Would you use switchMap, debounceTime, or shareReplay here?

 4. Typing & Code Quality

-What are the risks of using any[]?
+- What are the risks of using any[]?

-How would you improve type safety?
+- How would you improve type safety?

-How would you make this component more testable?
+- How would you make this component more testable?

 5. UX & Edge Cases

-How does this handle slow networks or errors?
+- How does this handle slow networks or errors?

-How would you show loading and error states?
+- How would you show loading and error states?

-What happens if two requests return out of order?
+- What happens if two requests return out of order?
+- Expected Senior-Level Improvements (Not Shown to Candidate)

+**A strong candidate may suggest:**

+- Converting the component to observable-driven state
+- Debouncing search input with RxJS
+- Caching results in the service
+- Introducing OnPush change detection
+- Using async pipe instead of manual subscriptions
+- Separating server state from view state